University of Georgia Athletics

 His professional experience includes managing a 68-member baseball staff during the 1996 Centennial Olympic Games in Atlanta.
 He served as the Venue Press Chief for Baseball at Fulton County Stadium, which featured 32 games in 12 days.
 Also, his Olympic staff assisted in the opening and closing ceremonies.

-Lakos is a member of the College Sports Information Directors of America (CoSIDA).
+Lakos is a member of the College Sports Communicators (CSC), formerly known as CoSIDA.
 He spent more than a decade on the CoSIDA Convention Program Committee.
+In 2013, he received the Bud Nangle Ethics Award during the annual CoSIDA Convention.
 Also, he is on the Peach of an Athlete Selection Committee that is part of the Atlanta Area Council, Boy Scouts of America.